Updated Aug 2021

 2. Walnut Street Bridge

 The Walnut Street pedestrian bridge also starts in Coolidge Park.
 I love pedestrian bridges!
 This extra long truss bridge has wooden decking and bright blue trusses.
 You can enjoy the cool river breeze and the views up and down the river as you make your way across.
 The other side of the river heads right into downtown Chattanooga.
+Whether you’re spending just a few hours or an entire weekend in Chattanooga, Walnut Street Bridge should be on your bucket list.

 3. Riverwalk Path